jimstratford/hello-world/README.md

 # hello-world
-My first Github repository
-# Hello, this is my first go at CI/CD and tools.
-It's cold outside
+Hello, this is my first go at CI/CD and tools.
+It's cold outside do, do be dah